-Praised by instructors and students alike for its readability and attention to everyday life, the twelfth edition of A History of Western Society includes many tools to engage today's students and save instructors time.
-This edition features a comprehensive primary source program, five chapters devoted to the lives of ordinary people that make the past real and relevant, and the best and latest scholarship throughout.
-Enhanced with a wealth of digital content in LaunchPad, the twelfth edition provides easily assignable options for instructors and novel ways for students to master the content.
-Integrated with LearningCurve, an adaptive online resource that helps students retain the material and come to class prepared.
+Long praised by instructors and students alike for its readability and attention to everyday life, the eleventh edition of A History of Western Society includes even more built-in tools to engage today's students and save instructors time.
+This edition features a brand-new, comprehensive primary source program in-text and online, expanded chapters devoted to the lives of ordinary people that make the past real and relevant, and the best and latest scholarship throughout.
+Enhanced with a wealth of digital content-including carefully developed online document assignments for each chapter with auto-graded exercises-the eleventh edition provides easily assignable options for instructors and novel ways for students to master the content.
+Now integrated with LearningCurve, an adaptive online resource that helps students retain the material and come to class prepared.

 'There's our hut!' said the young hut-leader, pointing through iron palings at a couple of toy Noah's Arks built large.
 'No-that's the nth Division's cinema.
 The Y.M.C.A. is the one beyond.'
 The enclosure behind the palings had been a parade-ground in piping times; and British squads, from the pink French barracks outside the gates, still drilled there between banks of sterilised rubbish and lagoons of unmedicated mud.
 The place was to become familiar to me under many aspects.
 I have known it more than presentable in a clean suit of snow, and really picturesque with a sharp moon cocked upon some towering trees, as yet strangely intact.
 It was at its best, perhaps, as a nocturne pricked out by a swarm of electric torches, going and coming along the duck-boards in a grand chain of sparks and flashes.
 But its true colours were the wet browns and drabs of that first glimpse in the December dusk, with the Ark hull down in the mud, and the cinema a sister ship across her bows.